darksuji/pathfinder-boltcaster/boltcaster.md

 Class Features
 ==============

-All of the following are features of the bolrcaster prestige class.
+All of the following are features of the boltcaster prestige class.

 *Weapon and Armor Proficiency* Boltcasters gain no proficiency with any weapons or armor.